 That aside, you probably know someone who does have some influence.
 So you can make a difference by helping them be more effective.

-For instance, if you could persuade one person to give 10% of their income to charity, that would have as much impact as doing it yourself.
+For instance, if you could enable one other person to give 10% of their income to charity, that would have as much impact as doing it yourself.
 The same is true for mobilising support for other important causes, such as persuading people to give up factory-farmed meat, or vote in an election.
 Many of our readers have persuaded others of things like this by leading by example.